Best Domain Name For Affiliate Marketing

 Beware Domain Registrars Will Sell You A Bad Domain

 Apparently, domain registrars will still sell you a domain name that has had a bad reputation.
-I personally think that should be illegal.

 Why in the world would a bad reputation domain still be sold if it’s considered useless?